valgaze/publishidea/docs/patterns.md

 ## Error handling

-Note that in `Bot.captureError` it is not auto-bound so you'll need to supply a room id if you want to supply a message to the user that something has gone wrong
+Note that `Bot.captureError` doesn't automatically connect to the message's original room (like the $ symbol does in `$.send` or `$.reply`).
+So you'll need to supply a target destination (room id or email address) if you want to provide a message to the user that something has gone wrong

 ```ts
 import { SpeedyBot } from "speedybot";